 Melaka Bird Park

-Built across 1.8 hectares at the Botanical Gardens in Ayer Keroh, the Melaka Bird Park is the largest bird park in Asia.
+This place to visit in Malacca is built across 1.8 hectares at the Botanical Gardens in Ayer Keroh, the Melaka Bird Park is the largest bird park in Asia.
 Here you will find almost 700 species of Malaysian birds as well as birds from South America, Asia, Australia and Asia.

 Visitors will love wandering through the massive aviary where birds fly freely.
 To get a closer view of the birds, guests are invited to walk along the canopy walk.
 The canopy walk is 12 metres high and 108 metres in length and is accessible for everyone via stairs or an elevator.